SCENE 01 / PRODUCTION VEHICLES

 Toyota, Ford, Chevrolet and Mercedes Sprinter fleets across CDMX, Yucatán and Sonoran terrain

+Here is the breakdown.
 On the ground, Star trailers (talent dressing-rooms), wardrobe trailers, hair-and-makeup trailers, production-office trailers, and honey-wagons (portable toilets) pull from CDMX-based providers serving Estudios Churubusco, Lemon Studios, Argos Comunicación, and Televisa San Ángel base-camp setups.
-Process trailers and insert cars for Sicario, Narcos: Mexico, and Quantum of Solace style driving sequences typically combine local Mexican grip-truck conversions with cross-border Russian Arm Filmworks and Ultimate Arm chase-vehicle stock from LA via Tijuana 12-minute commercial border crossing under ATA carnet processed through SAT/Aduanas.
+Process trailers and insert cars for Sicario, Narcos: Mexico, and Quantum of Solace style driving sequences mostly combine local Mexican grip-truck conversions with cross-border Russian Arm Filmworks and Ultimate Arm chase-car stock from LA via Tijuana 12-minute commercial border crossing under ATA carnet processed through SAT/Aduanas.
 The USMCA framework eases crew and gear movement.
-But ATA carnet remains standard for high-value camera-car rigs.
+But ATA carnet stays standard for high-value camera-car rigs.

+Here is what that looks like on the ground.
 On the ground, Yucatán and Quintana Roo Mayan Riviera coastal humidity (70-95% RH) accelerates corrosion on door hinges and undercarriage — we rotate fleet between coastal and inland deployments to extend service life.
-Helicopter operators Helicópteros Servicios Especiales, Sky Helicopters Mexico, Aerodynamics Helicopters, and Aeroservicios provide Astar B2/B3 and Bell 407 sites with Shotover F1 + Cineflex V14HD gyro-stabilised heads, cleared through DGAC / AFAC aerial-flight authorisation.
+Helicopter operators Helicópteros Servicios Especiales, Sky Helicopters Mexico, Aerodynamics Helicopters, and Aeroservicios give Astar B2/B3 and Bell 407 sites with Shotover F1 + Cineflex V14HD gyro-stabilised heads, cleared through DGAC / AFAC aerial-flight authorisation.
 Cargo airports MEX (Mexico City), CUN (Cancún), TIJ (Tijuana), MTY (Monterrey), and GDL (Guadalajara) handle Aeroméxico Cargo and Volaris Cargo same-day gear movement between cities.
 Working-week practice is Monday-Friday + Saturday optional, IMSS payroll, 16% IVA, ISR bracket-based, MXN ~17-18:1 USD.

 FAQ